thrawn01/quartz-garden/content/posts/Solve Boring Problems Once, Then Stop Solving Them.md

 **Service templates.** Pre-configured repos with standard project structure, CI/CD pipelines, deployment configs, and monitoring setup for when teams do need new services.

-The key: these aren't just documentation saying "please do it this way."
+The key is that these aren't just documentation saying "please do it this way."
 They're working code that teams use.
-The right approach isn't just recommended - it's the default.
+The right approach isn't just recommended; it's the default.

 ## Golden Paths Aren't Prisons
 Org's screw this up by making golden paths mandatory with no exceptions.